a1aw/jetson-builder/README.md

 # jetson-builder
-A container-based Jetson series build and flash environment.
+(Work-in-progress) A container-based Jetson series build and flash environment.
 Currently this script only builds a Ubuntu 24.04 rootfs.

 > At the time of writing (9th March 2025), NVIDIA does not have support for Ubuntu noble 24.04 yet.
 >